sidwellr/Genuary2023/README.md

 # Genuary2023
 My work for Genuary 2023 (see https://genuary.art/).
-See individual folders for each day.
+See individual folders for more details on each day.

 **1. Perfect loop** (JWildfire)
 ![](01/gen1.png)